mkirwa/Learning/cafe/README.md

 #### Summary ####
 - The ng g s user command is a convenient way to quickly create a new service in your Angular project, complete with a basic setup and testing file.
 This service can then be used to manage and encapsulate specific logic, making it easier to maintain and test your application.

+#### Material Component ####

+- All Angular component materials used by the application, for example what is used for the user dialog feature. material-module.ts file contains all these components.